JustinPeng2007/ISEF2022/README.md

 Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!

 ## License
-This project is open source and available under the
+This project is open source and available under the GNU General Public License v3.0.
+Refer to [LICENSE.md](LICENSE.md) file for details